Layloe/Elisa/README.md

  - Fixing routes, followed home route and edited routes/home.js -NewPostPage.js seems to be my point of focus.
 Changed somethings that I don't have enough time to explian but when I come back pick up here.
  - Also home page is now not diplaying posts oof, no biggie.
 Focus on getting to post to API.

+ 2023-10-12
+ -continued fixing postRoutes
+ -changed code crashed my server.
+Compare new changes to old and how they interact with the api